Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Computational Tools

 \section{Computational Tools}

+In the context of maximizing radiation efficiency, this section provides the necessary theoretical foundation for determining optimal current density distribution within the designated design region.

-Modeling the wireless link between an implanted antenna and an external node is a challenging problem, resolved here using the advantages of two distinct approaches, \ac{MoM} and \ac{VSWE}, which are combined within the hybrid method. \Ac{MoM} with piece-wise basis functions~\cite{RaoWiltonGlisson_ElectromagneticScatteringBySurfacesOfArbitraryShape} is applied to characterize the antenna or current supporting region in a great level of spatial details.
-Conversely, \ac{VSWE} serves as a set of entire-domain basis functions to determine the influence of the surrounding tissues.
-Computational complexity is significantly reduced~\cite{Moerlein2021AntennaDe-EmbFDTDusinfSWFarXiv,Berkelmann2022AntennaOptimWBANbasedSWFde-EmbTAP} as compared to the case, in which the entire setup is solved just with a single method with entire-domain discretization.
+Modeling the wireless link between an implanted antenna and an external node is a challenging problem, resolved here using the advantages of two distinct approaches, \ac{MoM} and \ac{VSWE}, which are combined within the hybrid method~\cite{2022_Losenicky_TAP}. \Ac{MoM} with piece-wise basis functions~\cite{RaoWiltonGlisson_ElectromagneticScatteringBySurfacesOfArbitraryShape} is applied to characterize the current-supporting region\footnote{Allowed design region, support for the optimized current density in the sense of the performance limitations defined in Section~\ref{sec:formulation}, or simply the antenna metalization in the case of a design.} (region~$\varOmega_Z$ in Fig.~\ref{fig:setupLayer}) in a great level of spatial details.
+Conversely, \ac{VSWE} serves as a set of entire-domain basis functions to determine the influence of the surrounding tissues (region~$\varOmega_T$ in Fig.~\ref{fig:setupLayer}).
+Computational complexity is significantly reduced~\cite{Moerlein2021AntennaDe-EmbFDTDusinfSWFarXiv,Berkelmann2022AntennaOptimWBANbasedSWFde-EmbTAP} as compared to the case, in which the entire setup is solved with a single method with entire-domain discretization.
+The hybrid method used in this work is briefly recapitulated in Appendix~\ref{app:hybrid}, and computation complexity is discussed in Appendix~\ref{app:computation}.
+The appendices also briefly discuss the methodological limitations of the hybrid approach.

+The hybrid method allows a matrix system describing the entire scenario to be set up, including both the antenna and host body.
+Based on equations defining \ac{MoM}, \ac{VSWE}, and their interconnection, the description reads

+where identity and zero matrices are denoted by~$\M{1}$ and $\M{0}$, respectively.
+The meaning of the individual rows is illustrated in Fig.~\ref{fig:setupLayer} and reads as follows: \begin{enumerate} \item Current~$\M{I}$ in region~$\varOmega_Z$ results from a reaction of impedance matrix $\Zmat_0 + \Zmat_\rho$ on excitation, which is given by direct excitation~$\Vvec_\T{i}$ and indirect excitation~$\M{U}_1^\trans \M{a}_2$ resulting from the reflected field~$\M{a}_2$, see Fig.~\ref{fig:setupLayer}. \item Outgoing \acp{VSW}~$\M{f}_2$ are generated via current vector~$\M{I}$ through the coupling matrix~$\Umat_1$. \item Incoming \acp{VSW}~$\M{a}_2$ inside the encapsulation are generated by reflected outgoing \acp{VSW}~$\M{f}_2$ via matrix~$\M{\Gamma}$. \item Outgoing \acp{VSW}~$\M{f}_1$ outside the host body result from penetrating outgoing \acp{VSW}~$\M{f}_2$.
+The phenomenon is expressed by matrix~$\M{\Psi}$. \end{enumerate} For further details about the hybrid method and the matrices, see Appendix~\ref{app:hybrid} and~\cite{2022_Losenicky_TAP}.